Body side molding fix

 Peel the protective film off the tape to expose the sticky surface.
 Be careful not to touch it with your fingers or let any debris get on the tape.

-Carefully position the molding, starting at one end, and then slowly push it onto the tape.
+Carefully position the body side molding, starting at one end, and then slowly push it onto the tape.
 The tape grabs firmly, so take your time.
-Once the molding is in place, push it firmly with a rag.
+Once the body side molding is in place, push it firmly with a rag.
 Use a back-and-forth motion across the molding to bond the entire length.

 Maybe you’re one of those people driving down the road with your rubber or vinyl side molding flapping in the wind.
 Well, for less than $20, you can fix this problem once and for all before your expensive molding strip ends up in the back of the highway cleanup crew’s truck.
 At the auto parts store, pick up adhesive remover and molding tape.
 Then all you’ll need is denatured alcohol, a plastic putty knife and clean rags.